risingwavelabs/risingwave-docs/docs/guides/sink-to-clickhouse.md

 ### Append-only sink from upsert source

 If you have an upsert source and want to create an append-only sink, set `type = append-only` and `force_append_only = true`.
-This will ignore delete messages in the upstream, and to turn upstream update messages into insert messages.
+This will ignore delete messages in the upstream, and turn upstream update messages into insert messages.

 ```sql
 CREATE SINKs1_sink FROM s1_source